awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 ssh Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com
 ```

-If you see a success message after confirming the connection, your SSH Key ID is valid\.
+If you see a success message after confirming the connection, your SSH key ID is valid\.
 Edit your config file to associate your connection attempts with your public key in IAM\.
-If you do not want to edit your config file for some reason, you can preface all connection attempts to your repository with your SSH Key ID\.
-For example, if you wanted to clone a repository named *MyDemoRepo* without modifying your config file to associate your connection attempts, you would type the following command:
+If you do not want to edit your config file, you can preface all connection attempts to your repository with your SSH key ID\.
+For example, if you wanted to clone a repository named *MyDemoRepo* without modifying your config file to associate your connection attempts, you would run the following command:

 ```
 git clone ssh://Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo